HabibaMekay/Bookstore-Management-System/usecases/Descriptions/UC9.md

     3.1.2 User is prompted to re-enter search or exit

 ### **Post-conditions:**
-a book is removed from the system
+A book is removed from the system